Director of Basketball Operations

 In his role with the student welfare and development department, Swanagan was part of the department’s award-winning Life Skills and student-athlete development programs.

-Much of Swanagan’s job centered around coordinating community service activities for the more than 700 student-athletes on the school’s 26 athletics teams and career development.
+Much of Swanagan’s job centered around career development and coordinating community service activities for the more than 700 student-athletes on the school’s 26 athletics teams.
 Swanagan earned his bachelor’s degree in sociology from Notre Dame’s College of Arts and Letters in May 2002 and received a master’s degree in education with an emphasis in educational leadership from Indiana University-South Bend in May 2009.

 Swanagan and his wife, Andrea, reside in South Bend.
 She is a 2002 Notre Dame graduate and received her MBA from the University of Chicago’s Booth School of Business.
 She is a strategic planning program director in the Office of Strategic Planning and Institutional Research.